FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

+Probably the most standard member of the team, this Farigiraf does what Farigirafs do best: **blocks Fake-Out and sets up Trick Room**.

-25 points invested into HP brings her to a nice, **even HP value** of 220, which is relevant for making sure her Sitrus Berry activates reliably in the face of things like Super Fang from Maushold, or after several turns of percentage-based chip effects.
+25 points invested into HP brings her to a nice, **even HP value of 220**, which is relevant for making sure her Sitrus Berry activates reliably in the face of things like Super Fang from Maushold, or after several turns of percentage-based chip effects.

-With a well-placed Intimidate from Incineroar by her side, Farigiraf can truly withstand the most heinous attacks imaginable.
+With a well-placed Intimidate from Incineroar by her side, she can also **withstand the most heinous attacks imaginable**.
 I'm talking Life Orb Basculegion Wave Crash in Rain.

+**Thunderbolt** is there to snipe Pelippers and rival Charizards, which is a thing you will find yourself doing surprisngly often.
+According to the in-game stats, this is also a fairly common move choice, so I don't think it needs much more explanation.

+**Helping Hand**

-**Psychic Noise** might be worthwhile over plain-old **Psychic**, if for no other reason than it being really funny to wall out Ceruledge completely.
-Remember, the heal block effect doesn't just remove the healing aspect, it *fully disables the ability to use healing moves*.
+**Psychic Noise** might be worthwhile over plain-old **Psychic**, if for no other reason than it being really funny to wall out Ceruledge completely, and to make Milotic sweat a bit.
+Remember, the heal block effect doesn't just remove the healing aspect, it *fully disables the ability to use healing moves* such as Bitter Blade.
 That said, the power drop is considerable, and Psychic really does nice neutral damage into a lot of things, even without any special attack investment.

 ### Defensive Calcs To Know